comfy-rec/gan/README.md

 ## dcgan(deep convolutional gan)
 ### problem of vanilla gan
 generates images, but not visually pleasing results
+use dcgan

 ### fundamentals
 convolution
 transposed convolution

-### conept
+### concept
 generate images of much improved quality
 a strong candidate for unsupervised learning
 walk in the latent space